Tips for drinking less on a night out:

 - Drink slowly - sip your drinks and wait until you've finished one before you order another.

-- Avoid buying rounds.
-If you can’t, buy yourself a non-alcoholic drink when it’s your round.
+- Avoid buying rounds, or buy yourself a non-alcoholic drink when it’s your round.

 - If you’re leaving, leave your drink unfinished.